lethanhson9901/k8s-centos-ha-clusters/README.md

 ![setup.png](setup.png?raw=true "setup.png")

 ## Disclaimer
 This repo is based on [Setup a multi-master Kubernetes cluster with kubeadm](https://github.com/tranductrinh/k8s/blob/main/create-ha-cluster/README.md).
-But my setup is for CentOS server
+But my setup is for CentOS server and using user root

 ## Prerequisites
 Before you want to try this on your local, here are requirements